How To Become A Sterile Processing Technician in Nebraska

 Here are a few examples of training courses and programs for sterile processing technicians in Nebraska:

-- Southeast Community College is based in Lincoln and offers a course that prepares students for an entry- level career as a sterile processing technician.
+Based in Lincoln, offers a course that prepares students for an entry- level career as a sterile processing technician.
 Financial aid is available.

 Penn Foster College – Online Sterile Processing Technician Certification